Archaeologist discovers 6,000 year-old island settlement off Croatian coast

-LUMBARDA, Croatia, June 24 (Reuters) - Archaeologist Mate Parica was examining satellite images of Croatia's coastline when he spotted something unusual.
+LUMBARDA, Croatia (Reuters) - Archaeologist Mate Parica was examining satellite images of Croatia’s coastline when he spotted something unusual.

 “I thought: maybe it is natural, maybe not,” said Parica, a professor at the University of Zadar.